BYD Han

 The BYD Han (比亚迪汉) is a series of full-size sedan (E-segment) manufactured by the Chinese manufacturer BYD Auto since 2020.
 It is a flagship model of BYD's Dynasty Series passenger vehicles, and was named after the Han Dynasty, the first golden age of Imperial China.

 Since its introduction, the Han has been available as a battery electric vehicle marketed as Han EV and several plug-in hybrid variants.
 The Han EV was notable for being the earliest Chinese car that is capable of a 0-100 km/h acceleration in around 3 seconds.
 In 2022, BYD refreshed the Han by replacing the Han DM plug-in hybrid with two variants, the Han DM-i as a efficiency-oriented model and the Han DM-p as a performance-oriented model.

 In 2025, BYD introduced the Han L, a slightly larger sedan with an all-new ground-up design, updated equipment and more powerful powertrain.
 It is also available in three powertrain options, the DM-i, DM-p, and EV.

+In January 2026, BYD teased the Han 9, the successor of the first-generation Han.
+It was later renamed to Dahan, alternatively known in English as the Great Han.